jsbots/AutoFish/README.md

 To make the interactive key work, you use this commands (write them in the chat and press enter, one by one):
 ```
-/console SoftTargetInteractArc 2 *(This will allow you to interact with the bobber no matter which way you are facing.)*
+/console SoftTargetInteractArc 2  - This will allow you to interact with the bobber no matter which way you are facing.
-/console SoftTargetInteractRange 30 *(This increases the interaction range to 30 yards.
-Adjust to your needs)*
+/console SoftTargetInteractRange 30  - This increases the interaction range to 30 yards.
+Adjust to your needs
 ```

 ## Known issues :hammer: